Klossek02/ML-Project/README.md

 # ML-Project
-A Machine Learning Group project made for Introduction to Machine Learning course
+A Machine Learning Group project made for Introduction to Machine Learning course.